this-isnt-me/ogPypeline/docs/source/drillingcon.rst

 Dogleg units
 ------------
 The dogleg(value, units) function converts degrees per 100ft into degrees per 30m and vice versa.
-The input units are as per the list below:
+The input units are as per the table below:

 .. list-table:: Dogleg units
    :widths: 60 40